 Apple Pie Energy Balls

-These no-bake apple pie energy balls are easy to make in minutes with dried apple, dates, nuts and spices.
-Enjoy them for a sweet, healthy snack or dessert that tastes like apple pie.
+These no-bake apple pie energy balls are easy to make in minutes with 6 simple ingredients like nuts, apple, dates and cinnamon for the perfect apple pie flavour.

 Ingredient Notes

-Soaking the dates isn’t totally necessary but I like to include it as a step just to be on the safe side in case your dates are overly dry.
-If you have big, plump medjool dates, you can skip the soaking.
+Step 1: Soaking the dates isn’t totally necessary but I like to include it as a step just to be on the safe side in case your dates are overly dry.
+If your dates are nice and moist, you can skip the soaking.

 To Soak Dates: Place pitted dates in a bowl, cover with hot water and let sit for 15 minutes.
 Drain them well and then proceed with the recipe.

-Add the pecans or walnuts to a food processor and blend to break down.
-It’s ok if there are a few larger pieces left behind but overall they should resembled a grainy, coarse flour.
+Step 2: Add the pecans or walnuts to a food processor and blend to break down.

 Quick Tip: It’s ok if the dates are wet when you add them just make sure they’re well-drained.
 Press them into the bowl or strainer when you drain them to help squeeze out excess water.